etsy/morgue/README.md

 ### Start a development server

-Using PHP built-in webserver it is possible to start quickly view what morgue does with the following command run from the document root (www).
+Using PHP built-in webserver it is possible to start quickly view what morgue does with the following command run from the document root.

 ```
-cd www
+cd htdocs
 MORGUE_ENVIRONMENT=development php -d include_path=".:$(dirname `pwd`):$(dirname `pwd`)/features" -S localhost:8000
 ```